 We planned out all our meals for our three weeks on the Cape and stocked up on enough canned and dry ingredients in Cairns for the entire trip.
 We packed fresh fruit, veg, and dairy for the first week and then restocked as needed from the general stores and supermarkets we passed.

-An important part of your Cape York trip planning is knowing about the alcohol restrictions Cape York.
-Dry communities exist where full alcohol bans, or alcohol limits may be in place.
-Be aware of the areas that enforce alcohol limits per vehicle and where exemptions exist for bonafide travelers.
+An important part of your Cape York trip planning is knowing about the alcohol restrictions.
+Dry communities exist where full alcohol bans or alcohol limits may be in place.
+Be aware of the areas that enforce alcohol limits per vehicle and where exemptions exist for bonafide travelers (i.e., you).

-It is inevitable that you will pass through one if not two of the dry communities on the Cape on your trip to the Tip.
-Knowing the Cape York alcohol restrictions, where they are located, and your route will help you in your Cape York trip planning.
+It is inevitable that you will pass through one if not two of the dry communities on your trip to the tip of Cape York.

 For more information on the alcohol restrictions in Cape York check out our Everything You Need to Know Before You Go FAQ on Cape York!

-While there is free camping in Cape York, to truly experience all Cape York has to offer, you will want to visit some of the National Parks.
-Spaces in the National Park, however, are limited and fill up fast especially during school holidays.
+While there is free camping in Cape York, to truly experience all Cape York has to offer, you will want to visit some of the national parks.
+Spaces in the national parks, however, are limited and fill up fast especially during school holidays.
 Make sure you book in advance to secure a spot as part of your Cape York trip planning!

-The most popular National Park camping destinations are Chili Beach and Capitan Billy’s Landing.
+The most popular national park camping destinations are Chili Beach and Captain Billy’s Landing.